macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 This will generate classes like `p-72`, `m-84`, and `h-96` in addition to all of the default spacing/sizing utilities.

-## List of customizable properties
+## List of Customizable Properties

-### Global properties
+### Global Properties
-- All Color properties will inherit from the `theme.colors` property.
+- All color properties will inherit from the `theme.colors` property.
-- All Spacing properties will inherit from the `theme.spacing` property.
+- All spacing properties will inherit from the `theme.spacing` property.

 You can customize any of the following properties individually by adding them in the `theme` section of your `config.js` file, or by extending them in the `theme.extend` section.